 Follow the tips below to make sure that your best solo vacations are remembered forever!

-Write daily notes and don’t wait too long to complete everything
+Write daily notes & don’t wait long to complete everything

 When we experience wonderful moments, we always think that we’ll never forget them.
 But we are only human, and forgetting is something that happens to all of us.
 Whether you are writing a blog/journal or scrapbooking, try to do so on a daily basis.
 (Hey, practice what I say, not what I do! ) Make this activity part of each evening.
 Take a few minutes to sit down and write about your solo vacations.
 If you don’t have time to write in detail every day, at least jot down the main ideas to help you remember the specifics later.

-Describe the events from your solo vacations the best you can
+Describe your solo vacations the best you can

 Nobody wants to read or listen to a flat record going on and on about what you did every day.
 To make it more appealing to your audience or to yourself at a later date, think along the lines of a diary more than a schedule.
 Add a bit of everything, and make sure to spice your story with personal thoughts, some humor, and descriptions of people and places.
 Write it as if you’re telling it to your best friend.